jonchon/Bruin-Eats/README.md

 -A function named readMacros() parses through CSV files and then stores data into FoodItem object -Each FoodItem object’s name is then listed out

-BACKEND DESIGN

-CSV Files for Frontend display:
--Python Scripts parseDH.py and parseTakeout.py
--Automated the process of crawling through HTML of all dining halls and takeout restaurant menus -Recognized patterns in the HTML to isolate the nutritional data and extract into CSV files -parseDH.py implemented to run everyday using batch file to run every 86400 seconds to fetch dail data